MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-adf.md

 Run once per day for 30 days: $5.1 month.
 Run once per day per 100 tables for 30 days: $ 510

-Be aware that every activity has an associated cost.
+Every activity has an associated cost.
 Understand the pricing model and use the [ADF pricing calculator][adf-calculator] to get a solution optimized not only for performance but also for cost.
 Manage your costs by starting, stopping, pausing and scaling your services.

 ### Azure Synapse